Lyceum: Hungary

 Before World War I, secondary education institutes with a primary goal of preparing for higher studies were often referred to by the word líceum.

 In contemporary Hungarian, the most ubiquitous word for these institutions is gimnázium, but líceum lives on as an archaizing word referring to schools of high prestige and revered traditions, most notably Calvinist boarding schools.

 Italy

 The lyceum is considered by most the hardest and most prestigious kind of secondary school in Italy.

 The term liceo refers to a number of upper secondary school, which last five years (from 14 to 19 years of age) and are specialized in teaching philosophy, ancient Greek (in the sole liceo classico) and Latin, but also maths, physics, trigonometry, biology and chemistry.
 It gives preparation for university.

-It is divided into five different branches, each one specialized in certain subjects:
+It is divided into six different branches, each one specialized in certain subjects: